 Sadé was a performer of Antoine Marc’s Award Winning Independent Film Descent, Remains and the production EssE and have done movement direction for films and plays with Arts & Movement Ltd. Sadé was an artistic mentor for the BBC Young Dancer 2017 competition in London.
 Sadé joined Wim Vandekeybus in 2017.
 She is touring Go Figure Out Yourself and will Premiere the Companies New Production TrapTown in Autumn 2018-2020.
 Sadé is Co- artistic director with her twin sister of Alleyne Dance based in London.
 Over the past four years they have built and developed the company, striving for high quality and excellence as they deliver their two main objectives; performance and education work.

-Alleyne Dance Workshops are taught internationally in over 18 countries through festivals, institutions, companies and venues.
-Alleyne Dance has created 10 commissions in over 5 counties.
-Alleyne Dance is currently touring their first work A Nights Game Internationally and UK.
+Alleyne Dance has created 10 commissions in over 6 counties.
+Alleyne Dance is currently touring their works A Nights Game and The Other Side Of Me Internationally and UK.